ungoogled-software/ungoogled-chromium/BUILDING.md

 ./buildkit-launcher.py genpkg linux_simple
 # The buildspace tree can be relocated to another system for building
 cd buildspace/tree
-# Use "export CLANG_BASE_PATH=/path/to/llvm_root" to set the LLVM and Clang installation path
+# Use "export ..." for AR, NM, CC, CXX, or others to specify the compiler to use
-# (which contains files like bin/clang++, include/llvm, etc.).
-# If left unset, it defaults to /usr.
+# It defaults to LLVM tools.
+See ./ungoogled_packaging/build.sh for more details
 ./ungoogled_packaging/build.sh
 ./ungoogled_packaging/package.sh
 ```